 7. Make some notes.
 It might be quite a full on day, especially being in a new environment and you might be looking around a fair few universities and you’ll need to remember them all.

 When going to university open days see if you can imagine yourself studying there, make the most of the day and enjoy it!
-The next open days at Marjon are on the 7-8 June, find out more and register online.
+The next open day at Marjon is on the 27 November 2019, find out more and register online.
 If you have any further questions, then get in contact with us as we’ll always be happy to help.